aegis-icons/aegis-icons/CONTRIBUTING.md

 These are recommended because the maintainer can give advice/help for these softwares:

-- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) (industry standard, most used software in this repository)
+- [Adobe Illustrator](https://adobe.com/products/illustrator) (industry standard, most used software in this repository)
-- [Affinity Designer](https://affinity.serif.com/designer/) (way cheaper but powerful and better alternatives to Illustrator)
+- [Affinity Designer](https://affinity.serif.com/designer) (way cheaper but powerful and better alternatives to Illustrator)
-- [Figma](https://www.figma.com/) (more known as interface design tool, but has good vector functions for making icons as well)
+- [Figma](https://figma.com) (more known as interface design tool, but has good enough vector functions for making icons as well)
-- [Inkscape](https://inkscape.org/) (popular open source option)
+- [Inkscape](https://inkscape.org) (popular open source option)

 If the software isn't listed here or in the prohibited section, **check the software's website.**